joda1196/unit4practices/module4_practices/taxibusiness/README.md

 - [ ] 'Fare' a float stating the cost per mile for travel for that taxi.
 - [ ] 'Taxi-Type' a string detailing the type of taxi (Van, Car, Bus).
 - [ ] 'Taxi-Number' an integer stating the taxi number.
 This should start at 111 and increase by 11 each other instance of the taxi.
+- [ ] 'Notes' an optional string field for any extra notations.

 3. You should have the following functions capable in your model: